-Evidence of Native Americans has been found dating back 5,000 years.
+The natural environment has always provided for Lyme inhabitants.
 The Town of Lyme was established by English settlers in 1665.

 The Connecticut River and its tidal wetlands and the Eightmile River watershed have received national recognition for their water quality.

 StoneThree Chimneys at Hartman Park, photo by Wendolyn HIll